 Among these records are DOT's annual FOIA reports, which include extensive statistical information about FOIA requests to the U.S. Department of Transportation.
-Copies of the Department of Transportation's annual FOIA report may be obtained by calling the U.S. Department of Transportation's FOIA Requester Service Center (202-366-4542) located in the Office of the Secretary, in addition to being accessible electronically through the Department of Transportation's Web site.
+Copies of the Department of Transportation's annual FOIA report may be obtained by calling the U.S. Department of Transportation's FOIA Requester Service Center located in the Office of the Secretary, in addition to being accessible electronically through the Department of Transportation's Web site.
+The Department also maintains a listing of its Major Information Systems, which can be accessed from the FOIA Home Page.